 - Have a 2.0 minimum GPA (or high school equivalent)

-	Only five of the chapters pictured above will be participating in Fall 2018 Formal Recruitment.
+Only five of the chapters pictured above will be participating in Spring 2019 Recruitment.

 Are you interested in getting involved on campus?
 Looking for leadership opportunities?
 Are you trying to find a support system away from home?
 These, plus many more, are all benefits of sorority membership!
 Reach out to firstname.lastname@example.org with any questions you may have regarding sorority recruitment at New Mexico State University or feel free to contact the Greek Life Office at 575-646-3200.

 Sororities will hold individual recruitment.
 Keep up to date with Sorority Recruitment events and Info tables by visiting nmsu.presence.io

 and look for tags with Sorority Recruitment and Sorority under the events tab on the calendar.

 Sorority Orientation, Wednesday, August 22 @ 5:00 p.m. in the Corbett Auditorium – This is an informational session where you will be able to find out what to expect during the Recruitment process, see examples of what to wear on each day of Recruitment and meet the girls guiding you through the process.